-When the FDA approves a prescription drug as safe and effective for its intended use, nobody asks the Los Angeles Board of Supervisors to check the science.
-Congress would never let five local politicians convene a meeting, watch tutorials on pharmacology and biochemistry, attempt their own clinical trials, second-guess the FDA's weighing of the drug's therapeutic costs and benefits, "improve" the drug with a redesign, and then ban the sale of the FDA-approved design.
+When the FDA approves a prescription drug as safe and effective for its intended use, nobody asks the California State Legislature to check the science.
+Congress would never permit the California State Assembly to convene a meeting of its Committee on Health, watch tutorials on pharmacology and biochemistry, attempt its own clinical trials, second-guess the FDA's weighing of the drug's therapeutic costs and benefits, "improve" the drug with a redesign, and then enact a statewide ban on the sale of the FDA-approved design.

-Just as it would not let local officials tinker with the design of a federally approved prescription drug, Congress would not let them overhaul the product standards for one of the most highly regulated FDA-authorized products in America.
-But that did not stop the Ninth Circuit from doing just that.
-If Los Angeles County can ban FDA-authorized tobacco products by imposing local standards that differ from the TCA's, then other States and localities can do the same.
-That would contravene Congress's express intent in the TCA, which prohibits state and local governments from banning the sale of tobacco products for failing to conform to state or local standards.
-By blessing the County's flavor ban, the decision below discards Congress's plainly stated purpose and invites an avalanche of contradictory state and local standards.
+Just as it would not let local politicians tinker with the design of a federally approved prescription drug, Congress would not let them overhaul the product standards for one of the most highly regulated FDA-authorized products in America.
+Yet the Ninth Circuit decided that California could do just that.
+That decision was compelled by the circuit's prior holding in Los Angeles, which held that States and localities may evade TCA preemption simply by banning the sale of products that do not meet state and local standards.
+29 F.4th at 556.

+But if California and Los Angeles County may ban FDA-authorized tobacco products by imposing state and local standards that differ from the TCA's, then every State and locality can do the same.
+That would contravene Congress's plainly stated statutory language, which expressly prohibits States and localities from banning the sale of tobacco products that do not meet state or local standards.
+By blessing California's state-wide flavor ban, the Ninth Circuit once again discards Congress's statutory purpose and invites an avalanche of contradictory state and local standards.